Galeamopus: Description

 The study also determined six autapomorphies of the type species Galeamopus hayi alone.
 The part of the parietal bone forming the edge between the rear skull and the skull roof is low, with a height less than that of the foramen magnum.
 The appending basipterygoid processes at the underside of the braincase strongly diverge at an angle of more than 60°.
 The ulna of the lower arm is long, with a minimum length equalling 76% of the humerus, upper arm bone, length.
 The surface on the radius contacting the ulna is limited in size and relatively smooth.
 The joint surface at the underside of the radius is bevelled relative to the shaft, at an angle of about 15°.
 The outer edge of the top surface of the shinbone forms a pinched process, behind the cnemial crest at the front.

-Combined, there are thirteen autapomorphies present in Galeamopus, exactly the minimum the study used as a criterion to distinguish separate genera.
+Combined, there are thirteen autapomorphies present in Galeamopus, which Tschopp and colleagues considered sufficient to support a distinct genus.